bdoolittle/julia-porta/README.md

 The GNU makefile compiles two executables, `xporta` and `valid`.
 The compiled binaries read and write `.ieq` and `.poi` files (please refer to `julia-porta/INFO` for complete documentation). `xporta` and `valid` each expose methods documented below.

+**Note:**
-**Note: To preserve the original intent of the authors, the following documentation is taken verbatim from the porta `INFO` file and `man` pages.
-Copying the official documentation into this README.md is intended to make the documentation more accessible.
-Any references of this work should cite the original authors, please refer to `CITATION.bib` for the appropriate reference.**
+* To preserve the intent of the authors, the following documentation is taken verbatim from the porta `INFO` file and `man` pages.
+Copying the official documentation into `README.md` is intended to make the documentation more accessible.
+* Any reference of this work should cite the original authors.
+Please refer to `CITATION.bib` for the appropriate reference.

 ## xporta